LamaAni/meta-prep/system_design/questions/chat.md

 Note that we can add a dynamic horizontal scaler for the api and service to take into account bz days, weekends and hours of operations.
 This would allow us to utilize less resources in these times.

-Hotspots, for messages, can be taken care of by the cahce system and would result in the grp being loaded onto many cahce servers.
+Hotspots, for messages, can be taken care of by the cache system and would result in the grp being loaded onto many cahce servers.

 # Monitoring